A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Method

 Here, $f_{\theta_{t_{\mathrm{conv}}}}$ denotes the recognition model evaluated at the convergence epoch $t_{\mathrm{conv}}$, determined by early stopping.
 The score $c_i$ measures the difference between the model prediction and the given label.
 Samples are then ranked in descending order of $c_i$, with higher values indicating a greater likelihood of label noise.

 \textbf{Stage 2: Human Verification}

 Although automated scoring highlights suspicious samples, some correctly labeled but visually difficult examples may also receive high CER.
-For this reason, a HITL verification step is used, in which samples whose CER exceeds a threshold are selected for review:
+For this reason, a HITL verification step is used.
+Samples whose CER exceeds a threshold are reviewed:

-The threshold $\tau = 0.25$ was selected based on consistent observations across the five datasets that exhibited label noise, considering their training, validation, and test splits.
+The threshold $\tau $ simply controls review volume and can be adjusted based on available verification budget. $\tau = 0.25$ was selected based on consistent observations across the five datasets that exhibited label noise, considering their training, validation, and test splits.
 Across these splits, samples with CER below 0.25 were overwhelmingly correctly labeled, while values above this threshold reliably indicated potential label or content errors.
-This value therefore represents a stable and practical operating point rather than a sensitive hyperparameter.
-In practice, $\tau $ simply controls review volume and can be adjusted based on available verification budget.
+This value therefore represents a stable and practical operating point rather than a sensitive hyperparameter (See Section~\ref{sec:ErrorAnalysis}).

-Human reviewers inspect the selected samples and assign them to one of the following categories: \begin{itemize} \item \textbf{Transcription error--} the ground truth text does not match the handwritten content in the image. \item \textbf{Segmentation error--} multiple text lines are included within a single image, or the lines are truncated/incomplete. \item \textbf{Orientation error--} significantly rotated text lines that contradict the expected reading direction. \item \textbf{Script mismatch--} the content is written in a script or language different from the target alphabet (e.g., Latin or numeric text appearing in Arabic-script datasets). \item \textbf{Irrelevant or non-text samples--} stamps, signatures or other non-textual document elements. \item \textbf{Valid but hard--} the sample is correct, but the sample is visually challenging to correctly automatically transcribe. \end{itemize} Human reviewers relabel, fix, or remove noisy samples while keeping the valid but difficult examples.
+Human reviewers inspect the selected samples and assign them to one of the following categories: \begin{itemize} \item \textbf{Transcription error (TE)--} the ground truth text does not match the handwritten content in the image. \item \textbf{Segmentation error (SE)--} multiple text lines are included within a single image, or the lines are truncated/incomplete. \item \textbf{Orientation error (OE)--} significantly rotated text lines that contradict the expected reading direction. \item \textbf{Script mismatch (SM)--} the content is written in a script or language different from the target alphabet (e.g., Latin or numeric text in Arabic-script datasets). \item \textbf{Irrelevant or non-text content (IC)--} stamps, signatures or other non-textual document elements. \item \textbf{Valid but hard (VA)--} the sample is correct but visually challenging to correctly automatically transcribe. \end{itemize} Human reviewers remove or correct noisy samples while keeping the valid but hard examples.
 This step mitigates systematic biases in automated ranking, particularly its tendency to flag valid but challenging samples as noisy.